12 Days of Kindmas

 Celebrating kindness

-2020 has impacted our ability to spend time with our family, friends and loved ones, but, with some simple acts of kindness, we can extend the hand of friendship, support and love.
+But don’t forget - there are some clever ways that we can extend the hand of friendship, community and love, even if we can't be together.
+When our ability to spend time with our family, friends and loved ones is impacted, we can still extend the hand of friendship, support and love with some simple acts of kindness.
 These acts show we care and give us and those we care for a real boost.
-From something as simple as sending a text to neighbours to check if there's anything they need help with to pairing up with a friend to learn a new skill online, there are lots of ways we can let people know we're thinking of them - and our #12DaysOfKindmas campaign celebrates these!
+From something as simple as sending a text to neighbours to check if there's anything they need help with to pairing up with a friend to learn a new skill online, there are lots of ways we can let people know we're thinking of them.

 Sending good wishes